Fractional Topology in Interacting 1D Superconductors

 Expanding on the phase diagram \ref{fig:trajectories_tp05} obtained in \cite{Herviou_2016}, we now consider the effects of an inter-wire hopping amplitude $t_{\bot}$.
-We use both QFT and numerical methods to study the properties at various ranges of $t_{\bot}$, and extract the Chern number $C$ and dual number $\overline{C}$ to enhance the phase diagram.
+We use both QFT and numerical methods to study the properties at various ranges of $t_{\bot}$, and extract the Chern number $C$ and the dual number $\overline{C}$ to enhance the phase diagram.
 We emphasize here that the hopping term $t_{\bot}$ does not have a precise analogue on the two interacting Bloch spheres, therefore studying the effect of such a term within the wires is certainly justified and also physical as charges can leak from one wire to another.
 In Appendix \ref{Appendix_bosonization}, we comment on the role of an inter-wire SC-pairing term.
-We also address the vicinity of the Mott phase(s) for strong interactions. \\
+We also address the vicinity of the Mott phase(s) for strong interactions.\\